php-fig/fig-standards/bylaws/004-psr-workflow.md

 When the author(s) and sponsors agree that the proposal is ready and that the meta document is objective and complete, the coordinator may promote the proposal to Review stage.
-The promotion must be announced in a thread on the Mailing List with the subject "[REVIEW] PSR-X: Title of the proposal".
+The promotion must be announced in a thread on the Mailing List with the subject "[REVIEW] PSR-N: Title of the proposal".
 At this point, the proposal must be merged into the "master" branch of the [official PHP-FIG "fig-standards" repository][repo].

 > At this point, the author(s) transfer the ownership of the proposal to the sponsors.
 This is to [prevent